ton-community/ton-docs/docs/participate/wallets/apps.md

 ## Non-custodial wallets

 :::info
-With a non-custodial wallet, you own the wallet and hold its private key by yourself.
+With a non-custodial wallet, the user owns the wallet and holds its private key by themself.
 :::

 * [TON Wallet](https://chrome.google.com/webstore/detail/ton-wallet/nphplpgoakhhjchkkhmiggakijnkhfnd) — one of the first wallets in the TON ecosystem developed by TON Foundation.